|

 welcome, and prospective owners are especially encouraged to attend.

 There are nearby hotels if you do not have an RV.
-The 2006 Rally had 47
+Check out the

 Probably the best resource on the web for info on HDT's is the HDT